stevegeek/quo/README.md

 The spec helper method `stub_query(query_class, {results: ..., with: ...})` can do this for you.

-It stubs `.new` on the Query object and returns instances of `EagerQuery` instead with the given `results`.
+It stubs `.new` on the Query object and returns instances of `LoadedQuery` instead with the given `results`.
 The `with` option is passed to the Query object on initialisation and used when setting up the method stub on the query class.